rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 ## Flows

 Perfetto's "flows" link one segment to another with a little arrow.
 I wanted to use them  to link GraphQL fields to the Dataloader sources that they called.
-That way, when a Source fetched data, you could readily _see_ which fields had requested data from that Source.
+That way, when a source fetched data, you could readily _see_ which fields had requested data from that source.

 But the problem is, when a GraphQL field starts, you don't _know_ if it's going to call into Dataloader.
 I could address this in the new `dataloader_fiber_yield` hook.
 Before terminating the segment for a GraphQL field, I'd create an arbitrary `flow_id` value for it, then assign it to the segment.
 Then, since `dataload_fiber_yield` received the source instance as input, I'd cache the new `flow_id` in a hash where the source instance was key.